Placentas – a modern miracle afterbirth?

 With the latest interest in the benefits of stem cell regeneration, there is a growing interest in “placenta facials” and “placenta creams” with this beauty from Rodial retailing at an incredible price of £750 per pot from Harrods!
 No surprise then to learn that placentas are high ticket retail items.
 Poole hospital was condemned by politicians for selling placentas to cosmetic companies for a donation of £5000 in 2008 which are believed to have been used in an “anti ageing” cream.
 Meanwhile, a growing number of celebrities such as Simon Cowell are paying mega-money for sheep placenta facials – and have been impressed with the results.
 Is he totally “Baa-rmy” or is he just ten steps ahead of the rest of us?
 I would love to know if he asked his partner Lauren for the placenta following their baby boys birth?

 With interest growing in spa based “placenta treatments” – that frankly cost a ridiculous amount of money, women are beginning to ask “well why wouldn’t I use my own placenta at a fraction of the cost?”
-We have seen a huge surge in enquiries about the placenta treatments we offer as women get beyond the “taboo” of eating their own placentas and realise that they don’t need to chow down on raw placenta to enjoy the benefits.
+Nationally there has been a surge of interest in placenta treatments as women get beyond the “taboo” of eating their own placentas and realise that they don’t need to chow down on raw placenta to enjoy the benefits.

 If you are a little squeamish then perhaps Placenta Encapsulation is for you – once your placenta is dried it is placed in tiny capsules for you to swallow like a regular tablet.
 Smoothie is great for an instant boost and is believed to help reduce bleeding.
-The majority of our clients also order tinctures, balms or creams for their own use long after their capsules have finished, and homeopathic remedies can be kept for many years to provide your baby with their very own “pick me up”.
+Many women will also order tinctures, balms or creams for their own use long after their capsules have finished, and homeopathic remedies can be kept for many years to provide your baby with their very own “pick me up”.